dropofwill/dropofwill.github.io/source/2015-02-21-foss-legal-primer-common-trademark-issues.html.markdown

 Trademarks seem to me the least evil of all IP rights, but also the least important to worry about as an open source project.
 These issues will really only effect you if your project reaches a certain size and to be honest on the internet we have better ways for consumers to find out what is legitimate: sha keys and links.

 Interesting read, learned a lot about TM, don't really see the point of them for anything I'll be working on in the future, but good to know about.
+As always in this text I wish there were more motivating examples, but I understand why they might consider that out of scope.

-7/10
+6/10